kcanamar/funkie-coding-blog/content/blog/gin.md

 touch initializers/loadEnv.go
 ```

-Now we can relocate the init functions contents to `initializers/loadEnv.go` and beef it up a little more, we are going to check our file path for our environment variables since deploying on render.com has its own challenges, and this will. make sure that our deployment goes smooth. _[Check the Docs](https://stackoverflow.com/questions/54456186/how-to-fix-environment-variables-not-working-while-running-from-system-d-service)_
+Now we can relocate the init functions contents to `initializers/loadEnv.go` and beef it up a little more, we are going to check our file path for our environment variables since deploying on render.com has its own challenges, and this will make sure that our deployment goes smooth. _[Check the Docs](https://stackoverflow.com/questions/54456186/how-to-fix-environment-variables-not-working-while-running-from-system-d-service)_

 ```go
 //loadEnv.go